 CBD Tincture vs Oil: Choosing the Right One

-CBD tinctures and oil have been reported by patients to effectively treat various ailments, including pain, inflammation, and mood disorders.1 Which one will be right for you will depend on a few factors.
+Patients have reported using CBD tinctures and oil to effectively treat various ailments, including pain, inflammation, and mood disorders.1 Which one is right for you will depend on a few factors.

 Tinctures may be better for those looking for discreet consumption and precise dosages that can be taken orally, with effects lasting several hours.
 Consumers who are newer to CBD may also enjoy tinctures.
 CBD oils, in cartridge form, are better for people who want to feel the effects sooner and have them only last a few hours.
 They also may be ideal for high-tolerance consumers.

 Depending on the dosage, tinctures can last a few weeks or months but are shelf-stable for up to a year.
-CBD oils, for cartridges, may also be good for up to a year but typically only last a few weeks, since their effects last only a few hours, leading to more frequent use.
+CBD oils, for cartridges, may also be suitable for up to a year but typically only last a few weeks since their effects last only a few hours, leading to more frequent use.

 How to Use a CBD Tincture